matze/wastebin/README.md

 ### Paste from clipboard

-We can use the API POST endpoint to paste clipboard data easily from the command line using `xclip`, `curl` and `jq`.
+To paste clipboard data from the command line you can use the aforementioned API calls together with `xclip`, `curl` and `jq`.
 Define the following function in your `.bashrc` and you are good to go:

 ```bash
 function paste_from_clipboard() {